Creole Seasoning Recipe

 Creole Seasoning vs. Cajun Seasoning

-Cajun seasoning focuses primarily on a variety of ground peppers (white, black and red).
+- Cajun seasoning: focuses primarily on a variety of ground peppers (white, black and red).

-Creole seasoning commonly contains those as well but also features herbs like thyme, basil and oregano.
+- Creole seasoning: commonly contains those as well but also features herbs like thyme, basil and oregano.
 Rosemary and bay leaf are also often included.

-While Creole and Cajun seasoning are different, their commonalities are such that you can substitute one for the other in a pinch.
+However, while Creole and Cajun seasoning are different, their commonalities are such that you can substitute one for the other in a pinch.
 So you can use this spice blend for anything that calls for Creole or Cajun seasoning.

 - Gumbo